Top 10 Walks in Dorset

 Corfe Castle to Ballard Down

-Part of the Purbeck Way, this 9 mile route takes you from the historic village of Corfe Castle and along the Purbeck Ridge to Ballard Down.
+Part of the Purbeck Way, this 8.75 mile (14 km) route takes you from the historic village of Corfe Castle and along the Purbeck Ridge to Ballard Down.
 You then follow the South West Coast Path into Swanage.
 Why not stop at the beach or a tearoom before catching a steam train from Swanage Railway or bus back to Corfe Castle?
 During the summer, Ballard Down is one of the best sites in Britain to see several species of blue butterfly, including the Adonis blue.

 West Bay and Eype

-Starting at West Bay, this 4.5 mile (7.2km) walk travels along the South West Coast Path towards Thorncombe Beacon.
+Starting at West Bay, this 4.5 mile (7.2 km) walk travels along the South West Coast Path towards Thorncombe Beacon.
 The route then heads inland through Lower Eype on the way back to West Bay.
 There are some steep slopes to tackle but the views of the Jurassic Coast are definitely worth it and there are cafes along the way to rest and refuel.

 Lyme Regis undercliff

-A challenging but rewarding 7 mile (11.3km) walk from Seaton in Devon to Lyme Regis which takes you through the Lyme Regis undercliff as described in John Fowles’ book The French Lieutenants Woman.
+A challenging but rewarding 7 mile (11.2 km) walk from Seaton in Devon to Lyme Regis which takes you through the Lyme Regis undercliff as described in John Fowles’ book The French Lieutenants Woman.
 This area of landslides and tumbled coastline feels so wild you would not be surprised to glimpse a pterodactyl here!
 Walk one way and catch the bus back.
 Lyme Regis was home to the famous fossil collector Mary Anning – after you've finished your walk why not look round the fossil shops and town museum or enjoy a Dorset cream tea?

 Golden Cap

 If you want to climb to the highest point on the south coast of Britain, this is the walk for you!
-Starting at Highlands End Holiday Park, this 4.5 mile (7.2km) walk takes in the 191 metre high Golden Cap summit, named after the golden greensand rock which can be seen from afar.
+Starting at Highlands End Holiday Park, this 4.5 mile (7.2 km) walk takes in the 191 metre high Golden Cap summit, named after the golden greensand rock which can be seen from afar.

 Cranborne

-A circular route starting at Cranborne, this 5 mile (8km) walk overlooks the ridges of Cranborne Chase and takes in farmland tracks, wooded footpaths and quiet lanes.
+A circular route starting at Cranborne, this 5 mile (8 km) walk overlooks the ridges of Cranborne Chase and takes in farmland tracks, wooded footpaths and quiet lanes.

 Worth Matravers and Winspit

-Follow in the footsteps of 18th Century Dorset smuggler Issac Gulliver along this 3 mile (4.8km) walk which starts at Worth Matravers.
+Follow in the footsteps of 18th Century Dorset smuggler Issac Gulliver along this 3 mile (4.8 km) walk which starts at Worth Matravers.
 The route takes in the stunning Purbeck limestone coast between Winspit and Seacombe, used for quarrying (and smuggling!).

 Hengistbury Head to Sandbanks

-This 10 mile (16km) linear route follows the flat promenade from the end of Hengistbury Head beach where it meets Southbourne Beach all the way to Sandbanks Beach at Poole.
+This 10 mile (16 km) linear route follows the flat promenade from the end of Hengistbury Head beach where it meets Southbourne Beach all the way to Sandbanks Beach at Poole.
 You don't have to walk the entire length of this route as there are many places to start and end your walk along the way.
 You could also hire a Beryl Bike or Beryl E-scooter for part of the journey or hop on the land train for the section between Boscombe Pier and Bournemouth Pier.

 There are lots of cafes and kiosks to grab something to eat or drink during your journey and of course the gorgeous sandy beaches are right next to the promenade if you choose to dip your toes in the water or rest a while on the sand.